 Who Is Eligible?

 Should the parent be denied on a stand alone basis, the U.S. Department of Education does offer the option of applying with an endorser who does not have an adverse credit history.
-An endorser is someone who agrees to repay the Direct PLUS Loan if you do not repay the loan.
+An endorser is someone who agrees to repay the Direct PLUS Loan if the borrower does not repay the loan.
 In some cases, a parent may obtain a Direct PLUS Loan if they submit satisfactory documentation to the U.S. Department of Education explaining the extenuating circumstances related to the parent's adverse credit history.

 Amount of Eligibility